 Another I really liked was A Reflection of Evil: A Sherlock Holmes Mystery by William Todd which is narrated by Ben Werling.

 Thank you, book bloggers!
 And I second James Marsters.
-I’m having a fantastic time listening to The Dresden Files on Scribd.
+I had a great time listening to The Dresden Files!

 And I hope one or the other of you readers feels compelled to share your own list of the best audiobook narrators.
-I’m always looking to discover new voices 🙂/
+I’m always looking to discover new voices 🙂All about Audiobooks /